 Born in 1990 from a French-Vietnamese father and a Catalan mother, she is raised by the latter in a suburb of Paris.

 In 2010, she joins the Beaux-Arts of Biarritz and develops intensively painting.

-In 2015, after graduation, she moves to São Paolo, Brazil, where she studies Philosophy at the PUC university, enthusiastically discovers Foucault's thoughts, and assists several artists during a year.
+In 2015, after graduation, she moves to São Paolo, Brazil, where she studies Philosophy at the PUC university and assists several artists.

 After three residencies, at les Ateliers Wonder, Dune Pondicherry and la Villa Belleville, in the end of 2017, she creates and self-publishes with Vincent Chéry Le livre O, a graphic novel that evokes parallel universes and worlds existing on top of each other.